dongido001/UserManager/README.md

 }
 ```

-## Running Application
+## Serving the Application with Docker :fire: :fire:

-To start the application 'RUN.sh':
+To start the Server, run 'RUN.sh':

 ```sh
 sh RUN.sh